Iotzio-Project/iotzio-rust/readme.md

 iotzio = "0.1.0"
 ```

-This crate provides integration of the embedded-hal(-async) traits using feature `embedded-hal`.
+Hint: Integration of the embedded-hal(-async) traits is available using crate feature `embedded-hal`

 ## Usage
 Here is a simple example of how to use the iotzio crate: